JIHAD IN THE KORAN

-But there is of course more to being a believer than simply being entitled to an unbeliever's possessions, as Allah quickly reminds those whose mind is focused on the booty.
+There is, of course, more to being a believer than simply being entitled to an unbeliever’s possessions, as Allah quickly reminds those whose focus is on the booty.

 8:2 The true believers are whose hearts, upon the mention of Allah, quiver with fear; and when His Revelations are recited to them, they strengthen their faith.
 They put their trust in their Lord.

 8:3 Those who perform the prayer, and spend of what We provided for them.

 8:4 Those are in truth the believers; they shall enjoy with their Lord a high station and receive forgiveness and a generous provision.

 God, in a subsequent revelation, decided on a more even-handed distribution of the booty.

 8:41 And know that whatever booty you take, the fifth thereof is for Allah, the Messenger, the near of kin, the orphan and the wayfarer, if you really believe in Allah and in what We revealed to our Servant on the day of decision (the Battle of Badr), the day when the two hosts met.
 Allah has power over everything.